Quickly navigate the color spectrum with designer-focused accuracy.

-I noticed the simple colour picker in Figma could be vastly improved on though, especially as I was working on projects and designing as I was coding as I often do.
-When Figma’s plugin API came out I knew I had to create the colour navigator I’d always envisioned in a design tool.
+As I was working on projects and designing with code as I often do, I attempted to create the colour navigator I’d always envisioned for a design tool.

-- Update elements from the plugin UI quickly
+- Update elements on the canvas directlyfrom the plugin quickly and efficiently